What Is an Ice Breaker Ship and How Does It Work?

 Getting back to how does an icebreaker ship works, it is because of their hull design.
 With the rounded shape bow unlike other vessels, the smoother portion of an icebreaker ship allows it to glide more easily over the thick ice coat, reducing the opposing forces greatly.
 As the ship glides over the ice, its weight comes down on the ice sheet, crushing it.

 Smooth hull design helps push this ice out of the ship’s way, preventing it from entering ship’s parts and causing damage.
-The double hull structure ensures integrity of the hull even under harshest conditions.
-The outer hull is reinforced with additional materials and hull polymer paints that provides it more strength and reduces damage due to friction.
-So the ship moves forwards, the ice is shoved aside and there is a path for other ships to move on to.
+The double hull structure ensures the integrity of the hull even under harshest conditions.
+The outer hull is reinforced with additional materials and hull polymer paints that provide it more strength and reduces damage due to friction.
+So the ship moves forward, the ice is shoved aside and there is a path for other ships to move on to.

-The double acting ships are provided with propellers that can be turned in all directions, which in backwards direction can generate enough thrust to break ice.
+Some modifications in designs have made double-acting ship design a possibility to overcome these limitations.
+The double-acting ships are provided with propellers that can be turned in all directions, allowing the vessel in its backward direction to generate enough thrust to break the ice.
 However, these are a specialized class of ships.
 Until they come into use, the icebreaker ships remain the most viable option for ice breaking.